-We conduct theoretical research on quantum condensed matter, quantum materials, and quantum devices.
-Below are some background information for non-experts and some examples of recent projects.
+We conduct theoretical research on quantum condensed matter physics.
+Below are some background information for non-experts and some examples of current or past projects.

 1. Ultracold Quantum Gases

 Background: The term “quantum gases” refers to quantum degenerate gases of neutral atoms (such as Rubidium, Potassium or Lithium) or molecules confined in vacuum by laser beams and chilled to temperatures as low as 0.000000001 degrees above absolute zero.
 They are literally the “coolest” stuff ever created by mankind.
 These systems provide well-controlled settings to advance our fundamental understanding of the many-body physics of strongly interacting quantum particles.
 Pioneering experimental works leading to these achievements were awarded Nobel Prize in 1997 (for “development of methods to cool and trap atoms with laser light”) and 2001 (for “achievement of Bose-Einstein condensation in dilute gases of alkali atoms”).
 We are interested in the quantum phases of Fermi gases in new parameter regimes being realized in ongoing cold atoms/molecules experiments.
 Here are some examples.